Stroke and Paralysis Explained

 Treating Paralysis

-Treatment focuses on addressing the root cause and may include:
+Approach centers on addressing root cause and may include:

 Occupational Therapy: Helps individuals rebuild skills for daily tasks such as dressing, cooking, or grooming.
 Goals include promoting independence and confidence by developing new strategies, using adaptive tools, and adjusting routines to fit each person’s abilities.